DoubleStyx/Krysalis/README.md

 # Krysalis
 A [ResoniteModLoader](https://github.com/DoubleStyx/ResoniteModLoader) mod for [Resonite](https://resonite.com/) that replaces the Unity renderer in Resonite with a separate rendering pipeline.
+It is also a prerequisite to a butterfly.

 ## Installation
 1. Install [ResoniteModLoader](https://github.com/DoubleStyx/ResoniteModLoader).